qiboteam/qibo/doc/source/qibo.rst

 Backends
 --------

-Qibo currently uses two different backends for applying gates to vectors.
+The main calculation engine is defined in the abstract backend object :class:`qibo.backends.base.BaseBackend`.
+This object defines the methods required by all Qibo models to perform simulation.

+Qibo currently provides two different calculation backends, one based on numpy and one based on Tensorflow.
+It is possible to define new backends by ineriting :class:`qibo.backends.base.BaseBackend` and implementing its abstract methods.
+Tensorflow is the default backend, however Qibo will automatically fall back to numpy if Tensorflow is not found installed in the system.

-The default backend uses custom Tensorflow operators defined under ``tensorflow/custom_operators`` to apply gates to state vectors.
-These operators are much faster than implementations based on Tensorflow.
+The Tensorflow backend is supplemented by custom operators defined under ``tensorflow/custom_operators``, which can be used to efficiently apply gates to state vectors or density matrices.
-Currently custom operators do not support the following:

-* Density matrices, channels and noise.
-* Automatic differentiation for backpropagation of variational circuits.
+These operators are much faster than implementations based on Tensorflow primitives (such as ``tf.einsum``) but do not support the following automatic differentiation for backpropagation of variational circuits.

-It is possible to use these features in Qibo by using a backend that uses Tensorflow primitives.
+It is possible to use these features in Qibo by using a backend based on Tensorflow primitives.
 There are two such backends available: the ``"defaulteinsum"`` backend based on ``tf.einsum`` and the ``"matmuleinsum"`` backend based on ``tf.matmul``.
 The user can switch backends using

 .. code-block::  python